 Chapter 3 covers propagation of error, which is sometimes called "error analysis" or, by statisticians, "the delta method."
-The coverage is more extensive than in most texts, but the topic is so important that I thought it was worthwhile.
+The coverage is more extensive than in most texts, but because the topic is so important to many engineers I thought it was worthwhile.
 The presentation is designed to enable instructors to adjust the amount of coverage to fit the needs of of the course.
+In particular, Sections 3.2 through 3.4 can be omitted without loss of continuity.